hadipourh/fnv2/README.md

 # fnv2
-A sage code for finding collision for the FNV2 hash function
+A sage code for finding collisions of the FNV2 hash function